 Fruit and vegetables are a key part of a balanced diet as they provide lots of fibre as well as vitamins and minerals.
-5 portions of fruit and vegetables a day helps to protect the body from disease, with a portion being the size of a medium sized piece of fruit such as an apple.
+5 portions of fruit and vegetables a day help to protect the body from disease, with a portion being the size of a medium-sized piece of fruit such as an apple.

 Carbohydrates or starchy foods, as they are sometimes called, are very filling and provide your body with lots of energy, which helps to keep your energy levels up and keep your digestive system working properly.
 Meals should be based on foods from this group.

-Milk and dairy products are important for your bones, teeth, muscles and nerves.
+Milk and dairy products are important for your bones, teeth, muscles, and nerves.
 Drinking plenty of milk and eating cheese is an easy and tasty way to stock up on calcium.
-Watch out though for added sugar in yoghurts and milkshakes.
-Try to choose lower fat versions such as semi- skimmed or skimmed milk, and lower fat cheeses.
+Watch out though for added sugar in yogurts and milkshakes.
+Try to choose lower fat versions such as semi-skimmed or skimmed milk, and lower fat cheeses.
 Unsweetened, calcium-fortified dairy alternatives also count in this group.

 Useful resources for young people

-Food - a fact of life provides free resources about healthy eating, cooking, food and farming for children and young people aged 3 to 18 years.
+The Food a fact of life organisation provides free resources about healthy eating, cooking, food, and farming for children and young people aged 3 to 18 years.

-Please refer to the PSHE directory for a full list of resources.
+For a full list of resources, please refer to the PSHE directory for a full list of resources

 Other useful information

-Food comes in many different forms, hot meal or cold meal provision, packed lunches, snacks, breakfast clubs, after school clubs, tuck shops and even access from outside especially in secondary schools who allow pupils off site.
+Food comes in many different forms, a hot meal or cold meal provision, packed lunches, snacks, breakfast clubs, after-school clubs, tuck shops, and even access from outside especially in secondary schools that allow pupils off-site.